nhreimer/nxvfxvst/Readme.md

 # Getting Started

-Regardless of which version you build, you will need to specify where the VST3 SDK lives and where your dependency manager resides:
+Regardless of which version you build, you will need to specify where the VST3 SDK lives and where your dependency manager resides.
+The following setup uses vcpkg configuration.

 ```bash
 -Dvst3sdk_SOURCE_DIR=C:/path/to/vst3sdk